 Physicians sometimes ask patients to make decisions where the answer will depend on the patient’s unique perspective and circumstances.
 For instance, you may offer a lung cancer screening test to two patients who are both heavy smokers.
 One may welcome the test as a chance for early intervention, while the other may see the risk of false positives as potentially doing more harm than good.

 Patient decision aids (PDAs) can help your patients make decisions in situations where the potential benefits are not clear-cut and where the outcome will be determined largely by patient preferences and values.
-While general health literacy materials help people understand a particular illness, diagnosis, or treatment, PDAs are verified, evidence-based resources focused on specific decision points.1 The tools are aimed at situations where patients need assistance in thinking through benefits, harms, probabilities, and how well a treatment or screening might accord with their values.1 The tools should always complement, rather than replace, an informed consent discussion.
+While general health literacy materials help people understand a particular illness, diagnosis, or treatment, PDAs are verified, evidence-based resources focused on specific decision points.

 PDAs encourage shared decision-making

-Patient decision aids can be an effective way of encouraging patients to participate in their own care.
-The process of shared decision-making treats the patient as an expert in their own life and circumstances, and makes them active participants in major care and treatment decisions.
+Patient decision aids can be an effective way of encouraging patients to participate in their own care.1 The process of shared decision-making treats the patient as an expert in their own life and circumstances, and makes them active participants in major care and treatment decisions.
 Shared decision-making features an exchange of information between physician and patient, rather than a one-way stream of information from physician to patient.

 PDAs can be effective in facilitating this two-way flow of information and helping the patient make difficult decisions.
 PDAs increase patients’ knowledge of their health conditions, improve the accuracy of their risk perceptions, and create a better fit between their values and the care decisions they are making.
-While PDAs may slightly increase appointment times, they can decrease the number of patients unable to make a decision and improve physician-patient communication overall.1
+While PDAs may slightly increase appointment times, they can decrease the number of patients unable to make a decision and improve physician-patient communication overall.

 Patient decision aid databases

 There are well-recognized and sophisticated databases for PDAs online.
-The inventory of decision aids created by the Ottawa Hospital Research Institute is searchable by health topic and rates each aid according to a number of quality criteria.3 The Mayo Clinic Shared Decision Making National Resource Center provides aids related to a number of specific health conditions, such as osteoporosis and rheumatoid arthritis.4 Note that, if using an aid from an American or international source, you should ensure the aid is relevant within the Canadian context.
+The inventory of decision aids created by the Ottawa Hospital Research Institute is searchable by health topic and rates each aid according to a number of quality criteria.
+The Mayo Clinic Shared Decision Making National Resource Center provides aids related to a number of specific health conditions, such as osteoporosis and rheumatoid arthritis.
+Note that, if using an aid from an American or international source, you should ensure the aid is relevant within the Canadian context.

 Using PDAs to promote safe care